 Traditional Art Print Types (Historical Context)

-These old methods paved the way for modern art reproduction.
+These older methods paved the way for modern art reproduction.

 7. Lithography (Lithographs)